jiangj-physchem/Atif/README.md

 In the future, we would also like to involve **spherical** and **cylindrical interfaces**.

-# The theories we used in this tool (I will cite the corresponding references subsequently)
+## The theories we used in this tool

 **I, self-consistent field theory**
 * the flexible polymer is modeled by freely jointed chain model